Orlando Cabrera: Los Angeles Angels of Anaheim (2005–07)

 Following his 2004 World Series victory with the Red Sox, Cabrera agreed to a four-year, $32 million contract as a free agent with the Anaheim Angels (later renamed Los Angeles Angels of Anaheim) on December 20, 2004.
 He replaced David Eckstein at shortstop.
+Also reuniting him with his former Expos teammate Vladimir Guerrero.

 In 2007, Cabrera led qualified AL shortstops with a .983 fielding percentage and a league-low 11 errors, earning him the American League Gold Glove for shortstop, the first by an Angel shortstop since Jim Fregosi in 1967.
 Also, he stole 20 bases for the third straight year and the fifth time overall.

 Cabrera had a 63-game on-base streak in early-through-mid-2006, which was the sixth-longest streak of all time.
 Ted Williams holds the Major League record with 84 straight games reaching base.
 Cabrera also had a straight steal of home plate on July 2, 2006, the first such time it had been accomplished by an Angels player since 1997.
 Cabrera scored without a throw.